- Do you remember learning about the 12 English verb tenses? I don’t…

 The present perfect is mainly used to talk about experiences you have or haven’t had.
 No exact time is mentioned.
 It is just known that sometime between when I was born and this moment, I have had this experience.
 It is my hope that if you haven’t had the different English verb tenses clearly explained to you, this blog post will be useful.

-The present perfect progressive is used to:
+We use the present perfect progressive tense to:

-- describe an event that started in the past and continues until now, using active verbs with for or since.
+- Describe an event that started in the past and continues until now, using active verbs with for or since.

-- describe recent activities in progress, i.e. things happening lately.
+- Describe recent activities in progress, i.e., things happening lately.

 Event That Started in the Past: He has been playing the guitar since he was 10 years old.
 He started playing the guitar at the age of 10, and he continues to play the guitar.